marcosoikawa/apim-auth-entraid/README.md

 1. In the Create from OpenAPI specification window, select Full.
 1. Enter the values from the following table.
 1. Click Save
-1. You can set API values during creation or later by going to the Settings tab.

 ![Topology](./media/apim2.png)